bbbradsmith/zensf/readme.txt

 6. Build NSF with build_nsf.bat
 7. Build NSFe with build_nsfe.bat (test this and/or the NSF to verify that everything done so far is correct)

-8. Prepare custom stuff?
+8. Prepare /in_code/custom.s to do your custom stuff.
+All the menus and stuff are handled in here.
-9. Build the final stuff?
+9. Build NES with build_nes.bat

+This isn't finished, so the NES ROM isn't functional yet.

 All input text files will be interpreted as UTF-8.

-This isn't finished.

 Dependencies: